peterhcharlton/info/safer_wearables/sops/recruitment/inviting_potential_pts.md

 - In docmail, create a mailing as follows:
   - Under 'Mailing options':
     - The product type is 'A4 document'
-    - The mailing name is 'SAFER Wearables <GP Practice Name>' (where '<GP Practice Name>' is replaced with the practice name)
+    - The mailing name is 'SAFER Wearables _GP Practice Name_' (where '_GP Practice Name_' is replaced with the practice name)
     - The delivery service is 'standard delivery'
   - Under 'Add documents':
     - Add a Mail pack from the library
-    - Select either `SAFER Wearables Mail Pack v.1.0`, or if using headed paper, then select `SAFER Wearables Mail Pack v.1.0 - <GP Practice Name>`.
+    - Select either `SAFER Wearables Mail Pack v.1.0`, or if using headed paper, then select the file specific to your practice named `SAFER Wearables Mail Pack v.1.0 - _GP Practice Name_`.
     - This should result in five documents.
   - Under 'Add addresses':
     - Select 'Upload addresses'